 Supporting Patients and Their Families Through End of Life and Bereavement

 What does the End of Life and Bereavement program provide to patients and their families?

-Q: What bereavement services are available for families when their loved one passes away?
+What bereavement services are available for families when their loved one passes away?

-Q: How does this program help patients and their families?
+How does this program help patients and their families?

-The patients are often worried about how their families' grief, and the families worried about what they are going to do without their loved ones — and we can play a supportive role with those concerns.
+The patients are often worried about their families' grief, and the families are concerned about what they are going to do without their loved ones.
+We can play a supportive role with those concerns.
 The bereavement aspect of the program reminds families that we have not forgotten them or their loved one.
 It allows us to say, 'we are here to continue our support of you.'
-The remembrance services and grief program are a comfort to them, and the support groups allow families to meet others who are going through loss as well.
+The remembrance services and grief program are a comfort to them, and the support groups allow families to meet others who are going through a loss as well.
 There is a common bond there.

-Q: How are donations helping the program grow?
+How are donations helping the program grow?

-Q: Why is this program so imporant?
+Why is this program so important?